rafalab/uprrp-workshop/labs/lab2.md

 The columns included in this table are the following:

-  - *DNA* dd: Fragment of chromosome 21 integrated in parent mouse (1=141G6; 2=152F7; 3=230E8; 4=285E6).
+  - *DNA* : Fragment of chromosome 21 integrated in parent mouse (1=141G6; 2=152F7; 3=230E8; 4=285E6).
   - *line* : Family line.
   - *tg* : Whether the mouse contains the extra DNA (1) or not (0).